Versatility: The Name of the SUV Game

 Which Three-Row Sport Utility Vehicle should I get?

-The compact class consists of the smallest vehicles that can be equipped with three rows of seats.
-Cars in this class include the new Tesla Model Y, Volkswagen Tiguan, and Mercedes GLB.
 The large, full-size class is at the top of the pile and populated by the likes of the BMW X7, Cadillac Escalade, Ford Expedition, Lexus LX, GMC Yukon, and Lincoln Navigator.
-And in between, there are mid-sized options that have a foot in each door - small enough to be manoeuvrable, but large enough to seat five or seven.
+And in between, mid-sized options have a foot in each door - small enough to be maneuverable but large enough to seat five or seven.

-But a minivan can also transport seven people - often more - and is car-like to use and gives better gas mileage, doesn’t it?
-Yes, but they have two disadvantages.
-First, they have a dowdy image, which is why buyers have been avoiding them in recent years.
-Second, they don’t have the ground clearance and ruggedness to travel on rough roads and rarely comes in AWD.
-So the three-row SUV can be more things to more people: it can do the job of a minivan and an off-roader all in one, albeit with a few compromises along the way.
+Second, they don’t have the ground clearance and ruggedness to travel on rough roads and rarely come in AWD.
+So the three-row SUV can be more things to more people: it can do the job of a minivan and an off-roader all in one, albeit with a few compromises.
 But which type is best for you?

-There are three categories in the sports utility segment, each with its own advantages and disadvantages.
+There are three categories in the sports utility segment, each with its advantages and disadvantages.
 Here is a handy breakdown to consider before choosing which to test drive:

-Compact three-row SUVs
+Compact Three-Row SUVs

 The compact crossover is the smallest practical three-row SUV available in the USA.
-It can take seven people at a pinch if the two in the last row are children, or very slight in stature.
+It can take seven people at a pinch if the two in the last row are children or very small.
 With all the seats in use, though, the trunk is tiny - good for a few shopping bags only.
-In all honesty, it’s only an occasional seven-seater; a full complement of passengers cannot go on a road trip with it in comfort.
-They would have to tow a trailer for their luggage and stop frequently to ease aching joints.

 Still, they’re extremely popular because the short-haul seven-seater ability means they’re great for the school run or carpooling, and when used as a five-seater, the trunk is spacious enough.
-Their handling is tight, their MPG ratings are good, and the MSRP is still attainable for the average buyer.
-AWD is even available on some models.

 Pros